Being a Bus Driver

-As a Community Transit Coach Operator, you'll be able to drive just about every vehicle in our fleet and will be the first smiling face our passengers see on their daily commute.
+As a Community Transit Bus Driver, you'll be able to drive just about every vehicle in our fleet and will be the first smiling face our passengers see on their daily commute.
 But, there are other aspects of the job you may have never considered, like split shifts and job perks!

-As a new Coach Operator, your work schedule will likely include split shifts: a work day split into two parts.
+As a new Bus Driver, your work schedule will likely include split shifts: a work day split into two parts.

 At Community Transit, split shifts are required due to peak bus service during the morning and evening commutes.
 As the term "peak" implies, there is more service at these times than the rest of the day, so some drivers work exclusively during peak hour shifts.